EdRW/trpc-adapters/packages/firebase-functions/README.md

 - 🚧 v1 Firebase functions support
 - 🚧 tRPC v11 support

-Special thanks to the folks in the [Integration with firebase functions? #1263](https://github.com/trpc/trpc/discussions/1263) discussion thread for working out how a firebase functions adapter could be built.
+Special thanks to the folks in the [Integration with firebase functions? #1263](https://github.com/trpc/trpc/discussions/1263) discussion thread for working out how a Firebase functions adapter could be built.

 ## Installation